lkaruppiah54462/bikesharing/README.md

 1. Number of visitors /resident is about 67 :1 in Des Moines compared to 7:1 in New York City(NYC)

-2. Male ration in Des Moines is slightly higher at 50% compared to 48% in NYC.
+2. Male ratio in Des Moines is slightly higher at 50% compared to 48% in NYC.
 Data for tourist not available.

-3. Physically fit population tend to use the program more and this is also favorable for Des Moines.81% vs 79% of the population are between 5 to 65.
+3. Physically fit population tend to use the program more and this is also favorable for Des Moines - 81% vs 79% of the population are between 5 to 65.
 Vistor data not available.

 4. Des Moines has more McDonalds per unit population.
 Population density is lower in Des Moines (2000 per sq.mile )